Skip to content

 Legacy v1 Note

-That shape is legacy compatibility only.
-New templates should use semantic v2 fields and top-level messages.
+That shape is compatibility-only.
+Current templates should use semantic v2 fields in top-level messages, and let the compiler derive Java and protobuf bindings automatically.